spacemeshos/protocol/transactions/01-overview.md

 1. The transaction appears in a [contextually valid block](../consensus/01-overview.md#block-validity-in-spacemesh)
 1. The origin account (derived from the signature) exists
-1. The nonce on the account matches the transaction nonce
+1. The counter on the account matches the transaction counter
 1. The account balance is greater than or equal to the transaction amount + fee

 ### Global state